 The ACLU of Florida supports Senate Bill 1212: Incentivizing Rehabilitation by Adjusting the Cap on Gain-Time.

-The American Civil Liberties Union of Florida is a nonprofit, nonpartisan, legal and advocacy 501(c)(4) organization & freedom's watchdog in the Sunshine State.
+The American Civil Liberties Union of Florida is a nonprofit, nonpartisan, legal and advocacy 501(c)(4) organization and freedom's watchdog in the Sunshine State.

 The 2019 Legislative Session officially began on March 5, 2019, and ends sixty-days later on May 3, 2019.